adam-maj/text-adventure-engine/README.md

 <h3>Run Text Adventure</h3>

 <h3>Create Your Own Text Adventures</h3>
-Look at fate_of_ashborne.py for an example text adventure using many of the engines features.<br>
+Look at fate_of_ashborne.py for an example text adventure using many of the engines features.<br><br>

 At the start of a text adventure file, import the GUI and Engine.
 Create classes in the middle.
 At the end of the file run the gui.start_engine() command.
 Run the text adventure from the created file.